How Do I Apply?

 I really need help finding an internship opportunity this summer.
 Can I talk to someone?

-CareerLAB counselors are available to meet via Zoom or phone.
+CareerLAB counselors are available to meet via Zoom or in-person.
 You can reserve time directly with a career counselor in Handshake.
 If you visit Handshake and can’t find a time that works for you, please email [email protected] and we will work to schedule a meeting with you.

 What programs exist if I am not eligible or selected for awards?